Matt Vierling Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.1 K/9, which ranks 11th in MLB.
+- The 9.4 strikeouts per nine innings compiled by the Orioles pitching staff ranks 10th in MLB.

-- The Orioles' 4.19 team ERA ranks 15th among all MLB pitching staffs.
+- The Orioles have a 4.27 team ERA that ranks 14th across all MLB pitching staffs.

-- The Orioles rank 12th in baseball in home runs allowed (27 total, 1.1 per game).
+- Orioles pitchers combine to rank 14th in baseball in home runs given up (29 total, 1.1 per game).

-- Kremer makes the start for the Orioles, his sixth of the season.
-He is 2-0 with a 6.20 ERA and 19 strikeouts in 24 2/3 innings pitched.
+- Bradish (1-1) gets the starting nod for the Orioles in his fourth start of the season.
+He has a 6.30 ERA in 10 2/3 innings pitched, with nine strikeouts.

-- His most recent time out came on Monday against the Boston Red Sox, when the right-hander tossed 5 2/3 innings, surrendering four earned runs while allowing seven hits.
+- The right-hander's most recent time out came on Tuesday against the Boston Red Sox, when he threw 2 1/3 innings, surrendering seven earned runs while giving up eight hits.

-- The 27-year-old has an ERA of 6.20, with 6.9 strikeouts per nine innings, in five games this season.
-Opponents are batting .278 against him.
+- In three games this season, the 26-year-old has amassed a 6.30 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .333 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.